Human Rights Complaints

 After a Complaint is Filed

 Before a human rights complaint is accepted by the Commission, it must pass an initial screening phase.
-The Director of the Commission reviews each complaint to determine whether the Commission will accept the complaint.
-To do so, the Director will decide if the complaint:
+The Commission reviews each complaint to determine whether the Commission will accept the complaint.
+The Director will decide if the complaint:

 • The Complainant’s protected characteristic was a factor in the unfavourable treatment they experienced.